Sindex42/CV/README.md

 ## Interests
-- Rock climbing: From trad climbing in Yosemite and the Peak District, to bouldering in Fontainebleau, I have been a keen climber since 2011 travelling and climbing around the world
+- Rock climbing: From trad climbing in Yosemite and the Peak District, to bouldering in Fontainebleau, I have been a keen climber since 2011 travelling and climbing around the world.
-- Puzzles: my modest collection of Rubik's cubes and burr puzzles treaten to overtake all my shelf space
+- Puzzles: My modest collection of Rubik's cubes and burr puzzles is slowly overtaking all available shelf space.
-- Languages: Growing up in Luxembourg, I am fluent in French, German and Luxembourgish
+- Languages: Growing up in Luxembourg, I am fluent in French, German, and Luxembourgish.